The Hibachi, which can be interpreted as a bowl of flames, is another term for shichirin.

 So what goes on the Japanese Table Grill?

 You can attempt to make yakitori or some yakiniku on your own.
 I made an easy preparation of Komochi Shishamo (smelting roe fish), chili pepper, musk, prawns, and Pleurotus ostreatus.
-It works very well with a soy sauce, sesame oil, chili powder and sesame seeds, and a nice sake bottle.
-Cheers!
+It works very well with a soy sauce, sesame oil, chili powder and

 Also read: the 3 best Konro grills